 These options are obviously additional.
 However, they can make wonderful additions to your policy.
 The more the merrier, right?

-Did you know that there are other outside roles that can play in your car insurance rates?
+Did you know that there are other outside factors that determine your auto insurance rates?
 Factors you wouldn’t have even fathomed could be considered in the first place.
-Factors such as whether you’re male or female, if you’re married or single, and even how old you are.
+Factors such as whether you’re male or female if you’re married or single, and even how old you are.

 A lot of data, but all of this shows the average annual rates for a variety of demographics in Indiana.
 A couple of interesting points to note: